vibewell25/vibewell/docs/docs/guides/TASKS.md

-# Vibewell Project Tasks
+# VibeWell Project Tasks

-This document contains detailed specifications for the remaining tasks in the Vibewell project.
+This document contains detailed specifications for the remaining tasks in the VibeWell project.
 Each task includes specific requirements, acceptance criteria, and additional notes to guide implementation.

 ## Phase 1: Core Feature Completion